deadwronggames/ZServices/README.md

 - Broadcaster and BroadcastInformation: optional structs to setup event triggers via the inspector.
 - Editor Debug Inspector: provides buttons for manually invoking events in the editor and find listeners.

-### Workflow
+### Example Workflow
-1. Create one file anywhere you like and add a line for every new channel, e.g.
+1. Create one file anywhere you like and add a line everytime you would like to create a new channel, e.g.
 ```csharp
 public class MyEventChannel : EventBroadcastService.ChannelMarker { }
 ```
 2. Copy the channel name.
 Use the editor menu `Create → EventChannelSO`, then rename the created asset to match the marker class name (e.g. MyEventChannel).
 3. Now you can use the channel.
-Attach an EventListenerContainer to any GameObject and assign one or more EventListeners referencing the channel.
+Attach an EventListenerContainer to any GameObject and assign one or more EventListeners referencing the channel SO asset.
 4. Broadcast Events.
 You can choose to add the sender as well as any data to the broadcast (both are optional).
 You can broadcast in different ways, either:
-- directly from a reference to a channel
+- directly from a reference to a channel SO asset
 ```csharp
 myEventChannel.Invoke(sender: this, data: 5f);
 ```